Tuesday, December 11, 2018

 Are humans contributing to global warming?

 I believe that humans are contributing to global warming.
-This post is a collection of reasons and quotes to explain my belief.
+This post is a collection of reasons and quotes to support my belief.
 There are 7 quotes divided into 3 sections.

 A. Industrial human activities release greenhouse gases into the atmosphere